Fighting Money Laundering with Statistics and Machine Learning: Suspicious Behavior Flagging

-Charitou \textit{et al.} \cite{Charitou2020} combine a sparse auto-encoder and a generative adversarial network \cite{Goodfellow2014} to flag money laundering in online gambling.
-The sparse auto-encoder is first used to obtain higher-dimensional latent feature encodings.
+Charitou \textit{et al.} \cite{Charitou2020} combine a sparse autoencoder and a generative adversarial network to flag money laundering in online gambling.
+The sparse autoencoder is first used to obtain higher-dimensional latent feature encodings.
 The goal is to increase the distance between positive (i.e., illicit) and negative (i.e., licit) observations.
 The latent encodings are then used to train a generative adversarial network \cite{Goodfellow2014}.
 This is composed of two competing networks.
 A generative network produces synthetic observations from Gaussian noise.
 A discriminative network tries to separate these from real observations and determine the class of the observations.
 The approach is tested on multiple data sets.
 In an AML context, the most relevant of these pertains to money laundering in online gambling.
-This data set contains 4,700 observations (1,200 of which were flagged for potential money laundering).

-Weber \textit{et al.} \cite{Weber2019} use graph convolutional neural networks to flag suspicious bitcoin transactions.
+This data set contains 4,700 observations (1,200 of which were flagged for potential money laundering). fi Weber \textit{et al.} \cite{Weber2019} use graph convolutional neural networks to flag suspicious bitcoin transactions.
 An open data set is provided by Elliptic, a private cryptocurrency analytics company.
 The data set contains a transaction graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with $|\mathcal{V}|=203,769$ nodes and $|\mathcal{E}|=234,355$ edges.
-Nodes represent bitcoin transactions while edges represent directed payment flows.
+Nodes represent bitcoin transactions, while edges represent directed payment flows.
 Using a heuristic approach, 21\% of the nodes are labeled as licit; 2\% as illicit.
 For all nodes, 166 features are recorded.
-Of these, 94 record local information while the remaining 72 record one-hop information.
+Of these, 94 record local information, while the remaining 72 record one-hop information.
 Graph convolutional neural networks \cite{Kipf2016} are neural networks designed to work on graph data.
 Let $\mathbf{\hat{A}}$ denote the normalized adjacency matrix of graph $\mathcal{G}$.
 The output of the network's $l$'th layer is obtained by

 where $\mathbf{W}^{(l)}\in\mathbb{R}^{h_{(l-1)}\times h_{(l)}}$ is a weight matrix, $\mathbf{H}^{(l-1)}\in\mathbb{R}^{|V|\times h_{(l-1)}}$ is the output from layer $l-1$ (initiated with feature values), and $\phi^{(l)}$ is an activation function.
 While the best performance is achieved by a random forest model, the graph convolutional neural network proved competitive.
 Utilizing a time dimension in the data, the authors also fit a temporal graph convolutional neural network \cite{Pareja2019}.
 This outperforms the simple graph convolutional neural network.
 However, it still falls short of the random forest model.